TiiZss/BreakingLab/README.md

 ```

 #### 2) Installing and enabling docker for your user

+##### Windows & WSL
+If you want to install Docker in your Windows, please follow this guide: https://docs.docker.com/desktop/install/windows-install/

 ##### Linux
 This script is prepared to install Docker in Kali: https://www.kali.org/docs/containers/installing-docker-on-kali/
 ```